 $ ssh remoteuser@remotehost -p 2022

-4. Add the port directive to the SSH client configuration file for persistent connection option.
+4. Optionally, add the port configuration to the SSH client's configuration file.

 $ cat .ssh/config